tuxiqae/minidetector/api/README.md

 ## Endpoints

-Since our API was built using`FastAPI`, developers can use their browsers to access the `/docs` endpoint which contains a testing environment for the API endpoints.
+Since our API was built using`FastAPI`, developers can use their browsers to access the `/` endpoint which contains a testing environment for the API endpoints.
+You could also access the `/redoc` endpoint in order to get the `ReDoc` documentation interface

 - `GET /all`
     - Returns a list of all `MAC`, `IP` address pairs